Into the High Valleys

 Spring

 AwakeningRhododendron forests blaze red and pink.
 Days are warm, nights crisp.
-Ideal for lower treks and village walks before the summer crowds arrive in Auli.
+Ideal for lower treks and village walks.

 - Village walks